 Changes in wind strength

-Most of the above apply to ideal conditions, with a boat nicely powered up on a beat in 8-12 knots of true wind.
+Most of the above applies to ideal conditions, with a boat nicely powered up on a beat in 8-12 knots of true wind.
 As the wind begins increasing, though, and excessive heel and weather helm start to become a problem, the first thing you’ll want to do is start flattening the sail, by tensioning the halyard (or cunningham) outhaul and backstay.
 These adjustments will also bring the draft forward, which will result in a more balanced helm and better speed.

 In years past, a good raceboat main trimmer would likely then ease the traveler in the gusts to “blade off” the sail as well, increasing its angle of attack while maintaining a constant amount of twist.
 Today, however, more and more trimmers are also easing the mainsheet, with the aim of reducing heel by depowering the top of the sail.
 Cruising yachts without a traveler are therefore not necessarily at as much of a disadvantage as was once thought.